Admissions & Financial Aid

 How to Apply

-The CASPA Application Portal opens April 27, at which time applicants for January 2024 may begin an application.
-Applicants should fill in the academic history section as soon as you begin the application process to allow CASPA to match incoming materials with an application.
+The CASPA Application Portal opens late April 2024, at which time applicants for January 2025 start date may begin an application.
 Do not submit the application until all final transcripts are received.

 Applications must meet CASPA and Tufts requirements:

 - Application e-submitted in CASPA with application fee paid